 Meanwhile, Kuwait on Saturday had suspended operations of all flights to and from India and six other countries in the wake of the coronavirus outbreak.

 This post contains the original material published by Business Today .
-We have reposted the same content (may not be in it’s totality) while acknowledging the source and with the sole intent of providing a credible reference point to our readers.
-As such this constitutes “fair use” of the original work.
+We have reposted the same content (may not be in its totality) while acknowledging the source and with the sole intent of providing a credible reference point to our readers.
+As such this constitutes fair use of the original work.